Metropolitan-Council/vmt-mode-shift-study/src/analysis_tool/README.md

-To run this tool locally, setup the python environment locally, configure the config.yaml drive_data_dir value, cd to this directory, and then run ```streamlit run main.py``` in the command line.
+To run this tool locally, setup the python environment locally using the top-level environement.yml file, configure the config.yaml drive_data_dir value, cd to this directory, and then run ```streamlit run main.py``` in the command line.